What is AskMID?

 The AskMID service can be used to:

-- Check the current status of your car insurance
+- Check the current status of your own car insurance

-- View the insurance status of a third-party following an accident (at a cost)
+- Check the insurance status of a third-party following a car accident (at a cost)

 AskMID: Is my car insured?